Magali Cornier Michael, Ph.D.Professor/Director of Graduate Studies

 Feminism and the Postmodern Impulse: Post-World War II Fiction.
 Albany: State University of New York Press, May 1996.

 "The Continuing Relevance of Michael Ondaatje's The English Patient for the 21st Century," in Essays on Michael Ondaatje, edited by Jolene Armstrong.
-Toronto, Canada: Guernica Editions, forthcoming late 2014 or early 2015.
+Toronto, Canada: Guernica Editions, forthcoming 2015.

 "An Anti-War Novel for the 21st Century: Jonathan Safran Foer's Extremely Loud and Incredibly Close Rewrites Kurt Vonnegut's SlaughterHouse-Five."
 In Inhabited by Stories: Critical Essays on Tales Retold, edited by Nancy A. Barta-Smith and Danette DiMarco.
 Newcastle upon Tyne, UK: Cambridge Scholars' Press (December 2012).